 - maintenance work.

-If construction work is carried out at a workplace where there is any movement of powered mobile plant, a Safe Work Method Statement (SWMS) must be developed to identify the site-specific hazards and the appropriate risk control measures.
+If construction work is carried out at a workplace where there is any movement of powered mobile plant, a Safe Work Method Statement (SWMS) for High Risk Construction work must be developed to identify the site-specific hazards and the appropriate risk control measures.

 At most worksites, a combination of control measures will be required.